dougeby/IntuneDocs/intune/get-support.md

 If the self-help or web-based guidance doesn’t help you resolve the problem, use the console to open an email or phone support issue.
 On the **Need help?** page, select the option you want to use.

+  > [!NOTE]
+  > Email requests for support are not available for all tenants.

 - For an email request, provide your email address and optionally, you can add attachments to your submission.
 Select **Send** to open the request.

   ![Email request](./media/get-support/email-support.png)

 - For a phone request, provide your phone number.
 Optionally, you can include your email address and add attachments to your submission.
 Select Call me to submit the request.

    ![Phone request](./media/get-support/phone-support.png)